Following is a summary of safety information related to the TIF procedure to help you better understand any potential risks that might arise.

 Indications for TIF Surgery

-- You have a hiatal hernia but it is no larger than 2 cm in size.
+- You have a hiatal hernia no larger than 2 cm in size or can have a hiatal hernia repair immediately prior to the TIF procedure

 Your physician may have other criteria he or she uses to determine whether you are an appropriate candidate.
 Ask your physician to discuss those criteria with you.